David Campese: Australia rugby union tour

-In the first Test in Strasbourg, France suffered what was then its biggest defeat on its soil with a score of 32 to 15.
-It was also Australia's then highest score against France and their biggest ever winning margin against France.

 Following a halftime score of 10–12, Australia scored three of its four tries in the second half.
-In the 62nd minute of the Test, Campese stopped a French backline movement with a tackle on Stéphane Weller, that forced his opposite winger to "knock the ball on".
+In the 62nd minute, Campese stopped a French backline movement with a tackle on Stéphane Weller, that forced his opposite winger to "knock the ball on".
 The game continued with an Australian attacking scrum, from which Nick Farr-Jones executed a box-kick that wasn't properly fielded by French winger Stéphane Weller.
 Campese toed the ball forward and followed it.
 He kicked the ball forward again and was able to fall on it score Australia's third try in the 63rd minute of the game.
 Campese was involved in Australia's fourth and final try of the Test during the final play of the game.
 He occupied French centre Philippe Sella with a goosestep, before delivering the final pass to Tim Horan who scored his second try in the Test.

-Former Australian rugby union captain Nick Farr-Jones later described Australia's 1989 Test in Strasbourg as his favourite moment as an international rugby union player.
-Five Australian players made their Test debut: Jason Little, Brendon Nasser, Peter FitzSimons, Rod McCall, and Darren Junee (who played as a substitute).
-Australian hooker Phil Kearns, prop Tony Daly, and centre Tim Horan played their second Tests for Australia in that Test.
-The Test also marked the first time Austranian centre combination Tim Horan and Jason Little played in tandem with one another for Australia.